 Residential customer counts drive the growth in total customers since this class makes up, on average, 94 percent of PSE's natural gas sales customers.
-We expect the number of residential customers to grow at an average annual rate of 0.9 percent from 2024 to 2050.
+In the base demand forecast, we expect the number of residential customers to grow at an average annual rate of 0.9 percent from 2024 to 2050 (see Table D.1).
 The next largest group, commercial customers, is expected to grow at an average annual rate of 0.2 percent over the same time.
 We expect industrial and interruptible customer classes to continue to shrink, consistent with historical trends.